Geneva Airport to Chamonix Transfer

 Do you provide child seats for the transfer?

 Yes, child seats are provided free of charge.
 We offer infant carriers (0-12 months), forward-facing child seats (9 months-4 years), and booster seats (4-12 years).
 When booking, specify each child's age and approximate weight so we can provide the correct seat type.
 All seats meet EU safety standards and are properly installed by our drivers before pickup.
 For families with multiple young children, ensure you book a van to accommodate both child seats and ski equipment.
-Many families visit Chamonix for the outdoor activities, and we're well-equipped for family transfers.

 Can I stop for groceries on the way to Chamonix?